 CALL US TO HELP YOU CREATE YOUR DREAM HOLIDAY

 Beginning in Havana and striking east into the lesser-explored heartlands of Cuba, our extended private tour takes in the beaches of Cayo Santa María, the historical sites of Camaguey and Bayamo, and the intoxicating atmosphere of Santiago de Cuba.
-Enjoy intimate dining at paladares - small family-run restaurants that are transforming the reputation of Cuban cuisine - and stay at some of the island’s best hotels, including the luxurious new Paradisus Río de Oro on Playa Esmeralda.
+Enjoy intimate dining at paladares (small family-run restaurants that are transforming the reputation of Cuban cuisine), and stay at some of the island’s best hotels, including the luxurious Paradisus Río de Oro on Playa Esmeralda.

-Day 1 On arrival into Havana International Airport, you will be met and transferred to the Saratoga Hotel in Old Havana.
+Day 1 On arrival into Havana International Airport, you will be met and transferred to the Saratoga Hotel or Iberostar Parque Central in Old Havana.
 You'll enjoy a welcome drink and a short briefing with your guide.